-Sprint updates contract terms with details on customer options for end of WiMAX serviceAlex Wagner - Deputy Managing Editor, News Desk
+Sprint updates contract terms with details on customer options for end of WiMAX serviceAlex Wagner - Editorial Director of News and Content

 Long before Sprint launched its 4G LTE network, the carrier was focused on its 4G WiMAX network that it eventually rolled out to a total of 71 markets.
 Sprint released a number of different WiMAX-capable phones during that rollout, including the EVO 4G and Epic 4G, before announcing in March 2012 that it would not be launching any new WiMAX products.
 We haven't heard much about Sprint's WiMAX plans since then, but it's been discovered that the carrier recently added a new paragraph to its terms and conditions that explains what options contract customers will have once the WiMAX network shuts down.